2020 K-12 Seminar

 This session will ask participants to reflect on basic Holocaust history, understanding that it was a watershed event in the history of the world, while examining the choices that people, groups, and governments made during WWII.
 We will examine how democratic institutions are fragile and can be easily pulled apart by apathy and extremism.
 Best practice activities will include ways to help our students understand the ramifications of racism, stereotyping, and prejudice and why we continue to teach the lessons of the Holocaust in the twenty-first century.

-1. Understand that the Holocaust was a watershed event in world history and it happened because people, groups, and governments made choices.
+Expected Outcomes: 1.
+Understand that the Holocaust was a watershed event in world history and it happened because people, groups, and governments made choices.
+2. Help students see the ramifications of hate, prejudice, and stereotyping and that words and actions do matter.
+3. Understand that democratic institutions are not automatically sustained and that extremism is dangerous to democratic institutions. |

 Exploring Economic and Political Conflict Through the Lens of Documentary Photography